 Gaurav Singh is a passionate robotics engineer and software developer who leads Black-I’s in-house software development for our large mobile autonomous 7-DOF robot arm that can pick and place large objects.
 Gaurav graduated from university in New Delhi, India, before coming to the States, where he earned a master’s degree in MS Robotics – computer science concentration from Northeastern University.
 He uses AI-based vision and obstacle avoidance to direct the arm in its tasks in a real-world environment, and has expertise in Python, C++, ROS, as well as AI.
 He also has experience working on Matlab, computer vision, natural language processing, deep learning, and reinforcement learning.
 Gaurav also is a drone enthusiast.

-Paul Pescatore, CFO of Black-I Robotics, was a senior executive vice president for finance and operations with a biotech company prior to joining Black-i in 2008.
+Paul Pescatore, CFO of Black-I Robotics for over a decade, was a senior executive vice president for finance and operations with a biotech company.
 He has held senior positions in technology, healthcare, medical equipment manufacturing and software firms.
 He is a graduate of Boston College and served with the U. S. Army in Europe.

-Sean Sullivan, Vice President of Marketing, spent 10 years with IBM in California and at corporate headquarters before founding a variety of companies, including a medical device company, Automated Drug Distribution Systems, and a marketing company, both of which were acquired by larger firms.
+Sean Sullivan, marketing consultant and investor, began his career as a journalist on daily newspapers on the East and West Coasts, including The Wall Street Journal.
+Sean spent 10 years with IBM in California and New York before serving as Vice President of Marketing for several computer hardware and software companies.
+He went on to found a variety of companies, including an airline, a medical device company and an advertising agency, the latter two of which were acquired by larger firms.
 Mr. Sullivan also served with the Peace Corps in Africa for five years.
-He is a graduate of the University of Notre Dame and has been involved with Black-I Robotics since 2008 as both an investor and head of marketing.
+He is a graduate of the University of Notre Dame and earned an M.S. from Fairfield University.
+He has been involved with Black-I Robotics since 2008.